printerboi/spear/README.md

 ```
 spear -p 100 100
 ```
+Please execute the command above with elevated rights.
+Otherwise, Spear can not interfere the energy-values from the system as the RAPL Interface is limited to elevated rights only.

-Please choose the parameters for iterations and repetitions accordingly to your setup.
+Choose the parameters for iterations and repetitions accordingly to your setup.
 Larger iterations will increase the accuracy of the calculated model, but will also increase the time to profiler runs.

 ## Running an Analysis